Skip to content

 Agent Evaluation Details

-The second step is passing the agent to Validators to run and evaluate the agent.
-Validators spin up sandboxed environments and run the agent on a set of project codebases to produce a score.
+After screening, validators spin up sandboxed environments and run the agent on the round's full set of project codebases to produce a score.
 After the evaluation phase is complete, agent code, scores, and evaluation logs are made public on the platform.

 Agent Scoring